-Be it because of the demand of the business, fascinating nature of the jobs, or popularity among students and seasoned professionals, the careers in the analytics field is one of the hottest trends these days.
-This article will give you an overview of careers in analytics, required skill-set, job market trends, the difference between business analytics, best online courses and best universities for Masters in Business & Data Analytics.
+Be it because of the demand of the business, the fascinating nature of the jobs, or the popularity among students and seasoned professionals, the careers in the analytics field is one of the hottest trends these days.
+This article will give you an overview of careers in analytics, the required skill-set for analytics jobs, analytics job market trends, the difference between business analytics & data analytics, best online courses and best universities for Masters in Business & Data Analytics.

 Careers in Analytics

 Analytics is a fast-growing field and presents exciting career opportunities for students and professionals with strong quantitative and analytical skills.
 The analytics field combines extensive use of data, statistical and quantitative analysis, exploratory and predictive models, and fact-based management, as quoted by Thomas Davenport in his bestselling book “Competing on Analytics”.

 The objectives are to investigate patterns, behavior, and trends, and to drive business decisions and actions.
 Analytics could be as simple as an exploration of sales made in the previous year.
 At the same time, it could be a complex neural network model to predict and target potential customers in a marketing campaign.

 Analytics gets used in various sectors that include financial services, retail, FMCG, healthcare, travel, media, etc. However, unconventional sectors like education, manufacturing, and sports are also using innovative use of analytics to get a competitive edge.

 Career Opportunities and Salary Structures for Analytics Professionals in India